shenxianpeng/blog/source/_posts/2020/08/rdp-problem.md

 ## How to Fix

-You could login to the vSphere Web Client if you have via console or have some other way to login that machine.
+You could log in to the vSphere Web Client if you have via console or have some other way to log in to the machine.

 1. Open regedit.exe and navigate to